e2nIEE/pandapipes/doc/source/components.rst

 ############################

-A pandapipes network consists of an element table for each type of element in the network.
+In a pandapipes network, the elements are listed in tables (pandas-DataFrames).
+For each type of elements in the network (e.g., sink, source, junction, pipe...) there exists one table.
-Each element table consists of a column for each parameter and a row for each element.
+Each element of these tables consists of one row for each element of the respective kind and one column for each parameter.

+All element tables are organized in a pandapipesNet-object.
+Like a pandapowerNet, pandapipesNet-objects are of the data type 'ADict'.
+Thus, similar to dictionaries, values are stored with a unique key (e.g., 'pipe': pd.DataFrame containing the pipe-table).
+In addition to the dictionary syntax, the values are settable and gettable via attributes as well, so one can use e.g.
+`net.pipe` instead of `net['pipe']` to get the pipe-DataFrame.
+Also, pandapipesNet-objects have a `__repr__` method that prints a human-readable text summary of the network, including the number and types of included elements and the fluid.
+Further explanation, also on additional data that is stored in the pandapipesNet, can be found in the `pandapipes-paper <https://doi.org/10.3390/su12239899>`_ :cite:`Lohmeier2020`.

 pandapipes provides thermo-hydraulic models for 9 elements, for each of which you can find detailed information about the definition and interpretation of the parameters in the